 Drivers should consider alternate routes on Sunday, July 9 as contractors will be working on an underground pipe on Pinkie Road between Dewdney Avenue and Sherwood Drive.

 Starting Monday, July 10 crews will begin upgrading traffic signals, replacing sidewalks, curbs and gutters on Pasqua Street between 4th Avenue and 3rd Avenue.
 Upon completion of that stretch, work will move along 4th Avenue between Pasqua Street and Queen Street.

 The free Rider Transit service begins tomorrow at 5:45 p.m. ahead of the Saskatchewan Roughrider home game vs. Hamilton at Mosaic Stadium.

-Drivers should consider alternate routes on Thursday, May 25 as crews will repair a water main leak on Dalgliesh Drive between Kyle Street and Wells Street.
+Drivers should consider alternate routes on Friday, July 7 as crews will be repairing a water leak on McCarthy Boulevard between Eden Avenue and 1st Avenue North.

 The City of Regina has contracted Insituform Technologies Ltd. to complete sewer relining work in our community.
 See attached map of affected areas.
 The work started on June 30 and estimated completion date is the end of December 2017.